 DON’T Buy Barcode Labels

-OU IT provides barcode labels at no charge, so that our barcodes have the correct format (especially for LTO-7 Type M) and the correct numbering order.
+OU IT provides barcode labels at no charge, so that our barcodes have the correct format and the correct numbering order.

 Please DON’T buy your own barcode labels, regardless of which institution you’re at.

 Pre-formatted Tape Cartridges

 Please DON’T pay for pre-formatting of tape cartridges, unless you’ve contacted us first:

 We’ll need to confirm with the tape cartridge reseller that the pre-formatting is of the correct type.